Dhruv-Arora-11/instagram-reels-recommender/README.md

 * `*.pkl`: Saved (pickled) files for the trained preprocessor pipeline, DBSCAN model, and cluster centroids.
 * `*.npy`: Saved NumPy array of the transformed data.
 * `*.csv`: The source data and generated cluster mappings.

+# To run the project :

+1. **Turn on the backend** : Go to the app folder by cd app , then turn on the backend using the command `uvicorn backend:app --reload`
+2. **Turn on the frontend** : Go to frontend forlder and then go live using the Live server extension in the vs code (recomended).
+3. **Password of Dataset** : There is a password on the dataset , `username` : videodata and `password` : ShortVideo@10000

+   Now you are good to go .